Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Introduction

 \section{Introduction}

-With almost 100 gravitational wave (GW) detections up to date, we can firmly say that the era of GW astronomy has started~\cite{GWTC1,GWTC2,GWTC3}.
-A particularly interesting application in GW astronomy is to use standard sirens -- GW events with an electromagnetic (EM) counterpart -- to measure the expansion of the universe~\cite{schutz_1986,holz_hughes_2005,ligo_2017d,chen_fishbach_2018,mukherjee_ghosh_2020,chen_haster_2022}.
+With almost 100 gravitational wave (GW) detections up to date, we can firmly say that the era of GW astronomy has started~\cite{GWTC1,GWTC2,GWTC3} and it will only become more intriguing with the improving accuracy of current a future gravitational wave detectors~\cite{ligo_2015,virgo_2012,kagra_2019,lisa_2017,tianqin_2016,taiji_2015,et_2010,cosmic_explorer_2019,tse_yu_2019}.
+A particularly interesting application in GW astronomy is to use standard sirens -- GW events with an electromagnetic (EM) counterpart -- to measure the expansion of the universe~\cite{schutz_1986,holz_hughes_2005,ligo_2017d,ligo_2017c,chen_fishbach_2018,mukherjee_ghosh_2020,ligo_2021d,chen_haster_2022}.
 For such a source, we can use the luminosity distance from GW detection together with the redshift from its EM counterpart to determine the Hubble constant.
-However, the relation between the Hubble constant, a redshift of the source, and its luminosity distance is derived under the assumption that the source is at rest relative to the expanding universe and thus a motion of the source needs to be corrected when inferring the Hubble constant~\cite{dodelson_2020}.
+However, the relation between the Hubble constant, a redshift of the source, and its luminosity distance is derived under the assumption that the source is at rest relative to the expanding universe and thus a relative velocity of the source on top of the Hubble flow needs to be corrected when inferring the Hubble constant~\cite{dodelson_2020}.